Maggie, our featured feline - read more at the foot of the page, and also access the photo without the puzzle effect

 Just before her 12th birthday — she always had a party — Penny asked Koko what she would like as a gift; she replied 'cat'.
 That wasn't too surprising; she had had stories read to her for years, and her favourites were Puss in Boots and Three Little Kittens.
 Cat picture books were her favourites, other than ones with pictures of gorillas.
 A sturdy toy cat was ordered, but didn't arrive in time, so was saved for Christmas.
 But when it was given to Koko she didn't like it at all and refused to have anything to do with it.
 She wanted a real cat — a pet.

-Koko and Lipstick - click to enlarge One foggy morning in December 1984 All Ball was run over by a car and died instantly, having escaped from the gorilla enclosure; he was only a few months old.
+Koko and Lipstick One foggy morning in December 1984 All Ball was run over by a car and died instantly, having escaped from the gorilla enclosure; he was only a few months old.
 Koko was told straight away that she wouldn't see him again, and was distressed.
 News of the tragedy spread quickly, and thousands of people sent letters, cards, photos and pictures.
 Everyone felt that Koko should have a new kitten, ideally for the approaching Christmas.

-This account is summarised from Koko's Kitten by Dr Francine Patterson, with photos by Dr Ronald H. Cohn, published by Scholastic Inc. in 1985.
+The account of Koko is summarised from Koko's Kitten by Dr Francine Patterson, with photos by Dr Ronald H. Cohn,

 If you would like to comment please contact me,